xinzhan/core-services.en/help/interface/admin-getting-started/admin-getting-started.md

 ## Launch, by Adobe {#section_F2DA6778DD2D48AA8F794041971EE6B1}

 Launch, by Adobe displays on the Products page in the Admin Console.
-You can include other solutions and core services in a Launch product profile.
+You can include other solutions and services in a Launch product profile.

 See [User Management](https://docs.adobelaunch.com/launch-reference/administration/user-permissions) for information about user permissions in the Admin Console and set up Launch-specific options, including assigning rights to profiles.